Condition00/zero/README.md

 # Jan 26 :

 completed the implementation of the syscalls from ring0 to ring3.
 Added the syscall handler with the basic functions (plannig to add more now) !important I forgot to add System Call Extentions. added some assembly to match the C calling convention. basically the foundation for user programs is running.

+# Jan 27 :
+working on sysdeps with mlibc